rarisenpai/ai-memory-sdk/README.md

 openai_client = OpenAI()

 def chat_with_memories(message: str, user_id: str = "default_user") -> str:
-    # Retrieve the user memory block if it exists, otherwise initialize it
+    # Retrieve or initialize the subject (using user helpers for simplicity)
-    # User memory blocks are pieces of information about whoever is talking
-    # to your assistant, and can be created/retrieved using arbitrary string
-    # identifier keys.
     user_memory = memory.get_user_memory(user_id)
     if not user_memory:
-        # User doesn't exist, create a new memory block
         memory.initialize_user_memory(user_id, reset=True)
         user_memory = memory.get_user_memory(user_id)

-    # the contents of the user block formatted as a prompt:
+    # the contents of the human block formatted as a prompt:
     #
     # <human description="Details about the human user you are speaking to.">
     # Name: Sarah